4:17pm Friday, brutal email

 |---|---|---|

 | Memory | Local memory web is the headline feature, but reviewers report it forgets routines, hallucinates "memories," and in some cases wipes data on update ("All data gone," App Store). | Bucket-scoped memory tied to your life goals (health, work, relationships, money, family).
-What you said last week is what next week's plan is built on. |
+What you said last week is what next week's voices know going in. |

 | Advisors | Five fixed AI advisors.
-Reviewers say the voices feel generic ("if generic therapy speak irritates you DO NOT DOWNLOAD") and that custom advisors got moved behind a paywall. | You pick your own role models, the people you actually look up to, and the agent channels their lens into the work it does for each life bucket. |
+Reviewers say the voices feel generic ("if generic therapy speak irritates you DO NOT DOWNLOAD") and that custom advisors got moved behind a paywall. | You pick your council, the role models you actually look up to. heylife channels their lens into the voices that show up for each moment. |

-| Integrations | Calendar awareness exists, but reviewers report it stops short of acting (e.g. Kin keeps reminding about a flight already canceled).
-Health Data and to-do lists are common requests, not features. | Notion, Gmail, Google Calendar, Apple Health on day one.
-The agent reads context and writes back.
-It moves things in your real tools, not just in the chat log. |
+| Context | Calendar awareness exists, but reviewers report it stops short of being useful (e.g. Kin keeps reminding about a flight already canceled).
+Health Data and to-do lists are common requests, not features. | Connects to Notion, Gmail, Google Calendar, and Apple Health, read-only, so the advisors know what's actually in your week.
+Your data stays yours. |

 | Privacy | Privacy-by-design positioning.
 Data stored on device, but the app needs the network to think (cloud LLMs).
-Reviewers have asked the team to be clearer about the boundary. | Scoped, revocable access per integration.
-You see every action before it ships, and you can pause any agent.
+Reviewers have asked the team to be clearer about the boundary. | Scoped, revocable, read-only access per integration.
+You see what context the panel had on every moment.
 Full details on the privacy page. |

 | Pricing approach | Long free beta, then a subscription that locked previously-free advisors and memories behind a paywall.
 Reviewers describe the shift as a "rug pull" and many cite ~$15/month feeling steep. | Private beta is free.
 When pricing lands, what you set up free stays usable free.
 We will not paywall the memory you built. |